 Needle biopsy – Guided by an ultrasound image, a urologist uses a device to insert a series of small needles into the prostate gland to take samples for laboratory examination.
 A local anesthetic is used.

-Cystoscopy – To diagnose conditions in the lower urinary tract, a urologist inserts a cystoscope - a thin tube with a light and a tiny camera on the end - into a patient's urethra to visually examine the urethra, bladder or, in men, prostate.
+Cystoscopy – To diagnose conditions in the lower urinary tract, a urologist inserts a cystoscope - a thin tube with a light and a tiny camera on the end - into a patient's urethra to visually examine the urethra, bladder, or, in men, prostate.

-Prostate-specific antigen (PSA) – Male patients age 65 and older usually are screened for PSA, a protein produced in the prostate.
+Prostate-specific antigen (PSA) – Male patients aged 65 and older usually are screened for PSA, a protein produced in the prostate.
 This test determines how much of it is in the blood.
 A high PSA may indicate cancer.

 Urodynamics – A series of tests that assesses how the bladder is working